nicolaswsp/Capstone-Azure-Machine-Learning-Engineer/README.md

 ## Model Deployment
 The model chosen to be deployed was the best auto ML model using the Azure Container Instance .
 It was not enable authentication on the endpoint, so to send requests and recieve predictions it is only required the scoring URI and the correct formatted data.

-The deployed model with his healthy status
+The deployed model with its healthy status
 ![diagram](./Images/Image8.png)

 A sample of the data to be input in the deployed model